opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

     "inputText": "cute women jacket"
   }
 }
 ```

-Note the model output schema from response:
+Note the model output schema in the response:

 ```json
 {